New York Bar Exam Requirements

 To impart basic knowledge of the ethical rules governing the practice of law, and to develop the necessary professional values for effective, ethical, and responsible practice of law, the College of Law requires every student to complete a two- or three-credit course in professional responsibility.
 As for the more difficult task of fostering in students a genuine appreciation of these ethical rules, as well as of the lawyer’s distinctive role in American society, the Law School’s efforts begin in pre-orientation tutorials, then in the first-year orientation, and continue throughout the student’s legal education.
 At first-year orientation, for example, all students are required to attend a presentation and oath by an Illinois appellate judge, followed by a presentation on professionalism by the Associate Dean.
 The coursework at the College of Law also includes an overlay of ethics and professionalism throughout the curriculum.
 The College of Law’s clinical programs and trial advocacy program, for example, provide opportunities for instructors and students to explore ethical and professional responsibility issues within concrete real or simulated legal settings.

-Upon successful completion of the College of Law’s requirements for JD graduation and a review of the graduate’s academic record, the College will certify the following, pursuant to Pathway 1:
+Upon successful completion of the College of Law’s requirements for JD or LLM graduation and a review of the graduate’s academic record, the College will certify the following, pursuant to Pathway 1:

 “I, [school official name], am the [official’s title] at the University of Illinois College of Law, am American Bar Association-approved law school.
 I confirm: (a) that this law school has developed a plan identifying and incorporating into its curriculum the skills and professional values that, in the school’s judgment, are required for its graduates’ basic competence and ethical participation in the legal profession, as required by the ABA standards and Rules of Procedure for the Approval of Law Schools Standard 302 (b), (c), and (d), and has made this plan publicly available on the law school’s website; and (b) that [applicant’s name] has acquired sufficient competency in those skills and sufficient familiarity with those values.”